fartem/fchan/README.md

 ## Project status

 In development.
-You can run app on Android and iOS, but current build may be slow on some screens and UI is not finally approved.
+You can run the app on Android or iOS devices but current build may be slow on some screens and UI is not finally approved.

+You can track next test app version development status on [GitHub Projects](https://github.com/fartem/fchan/projects) page for this repository.

 ### Features progress